Pauline Peyraud-Magnin

 Pauline Camille Peyraud-Magnin (born 17 March 1992) is a French professional footballer who plays as a goalkeeper for Italian Serie A club Juventus and the France national team.

 Club career

-Peyraud-Magnin had two spells with Lyon in the D1 Féminine, the top division of football in France, in between that she had spells with Issy, St-Étienne and Marseille.
+Peyraud-Magnin had two spells with Lyon in the D1 Féminine, the top division of football in France, in between that she had spells with Issy, Saint-Étienne and Marseille.
 After three league titles with Lyon, English club Arsenal signed the player for an undisclosed fee and contract length in July 2018.
-Her first appearance for them was on the opening day of the season, keeping a clean sheet in a 5–0 win over Liverpool on 9 September.Then she was chosen for the French national team.
+Her first appearance for them was on the opening day of the season, keeping a clean sheet in a 5–0 win over Liverpool on 9 September.

+On 1 July 2020, Peyraud-Magnin was announced at Atlético Madrid on a two year contract.

-On 2 July 2021, Pauline joined Juventus.
+On 2 July 2021, Peyraud-Magnin joined Juventus.

+International career

+Peyraud-Magnin was called up to the France squad for the 2019 FIFA Women's World Cup.

+On 30 May 2022, Peyraud-Magnin was called up to the France squad for the UEFA Women's Euro 2022.

+Peyraud-Magnin was called up to the France squad for the 2023 FIFA Women's World Cup.

+In July 2024, Peyraud-Magnin was named in France's squad for the 2024 Olympics.

 Personal life

 She came out as lesbian in October 2020.